byett/dsd/Nexys-A7/Lab-6/README.md

 * (For testing and/or fun) See how many times you can hit the ball in a row as the bat slowly shrinks

-* Likely during your gameplay, you will notice that hits are often counted multiple times (as in your count increases by more than 1 per successful hit).
+* During your gameplay, you should notice that hits are often counted multiple times (as in your count increases by more than 1 per successful hit).
 Remedy this situation in your code as well

+#### B) Change ball speed

+* The ball speed is currently 6 pixels per video frame

+* Use your "hits" counter from step A as a means to increase the speed in both the horizontal and vertical directions

+* Make sure that you reset the speed back to 6 in each direction when a new game is started!

+* (For testing and/or fun) See how many times you can hit the ball in a row as the ball increases in speed